 He embarked on a new challenge at Liverpool in the 2004/05 season, and though his side could only manage fifth place in the Premier League that year, in Europe they exceeded all expectations.

-Benitez’ Liverpool only progressed to the Champions League knockout stage on head-to-head difference, but the final against Milan in Istanbul is remembered as one of the greatest of all time: 3-0 down at half-time, Liverpool came back to eventually triumph on penalties and crown Benitez European champion in his first season in charge.
+The Reds only progressed to the Champions League knockout stage on head-to-head difference, but the final against Milan in Istanbul is remembered as one of the greatest of all time: 3-0 down at half-time, Liverpool came back to eventually triumph 3-2 on penalties and crown Benitez a European champion in his first season in charge.

-An FA Cup title the next year meant that the Spaniard became the first ever Liverpool manager to win major trophies in both his first two seasons in charge, but the team’s form began to drop and he left the club in June 2010.
+An FA Cup title the next year meant that the Spaniard became the first ever Liverpool manager to win major trophies in both his first two seasons at the helm, but the team’s form began to drop and after failing to build on the club’s second-place finish in 2008/09 he left in June 2010.

-In November 2012, he became interim boss at Chelsea, who he led to Champions League qualification and UEFA Cup triumph despite consistently receiving a hostile reception from his own fans.
+In November 2012, he became interim boss at Chelsea, who he led to Champions League qualification and a Europa League triumph despite consistently receiving a hostile reception from his own fans.

-Benitez replaced Walter Mazzarri - now with the Spaniard’s former club Inter - at the end of May this year.
+Benitez replaced Walter Mazzarri – who was sacked at the Spaniard’s former club Inter earlier this season – at the end of May 2013.